Grounds open dawn to dusk daily

 Play a wide variety of hiding, tag and skill-based games on the trails and lawn areas of Heller.
 Guests will learn games they can play for a lifetime.

 Discover the incredible way your senses react in the dark and learn all about the animals that are most active at night with engaging games and activities.
 End your evening with a campfire and s’mores.
 Parties begin between 6-8pm.

 $235 (15 children maximum)

 Use GPS units to navigate trails and find clues hidden in the forest and prairies.
 Geocaching can be done almost anywhere in the world for free!
 Give your guests the basics of this exciting activity that can last a lifetime.

 Applications are processed on a first-come, first-served basis.
 A resident may not be the applicant and/or payee for a room rental for a non-resident.

-A special permit and proof of insurance is needed to serve alcohol.
+A proof of insurance is needed to serve alcohol.
 Alcohol must be kept in the designated area at all times and is not permitted for fire ring rentals.

 Park District sponsored activities have priority over other facility use.
 Public areas including the lobby and restrooms remain open for public use during business hours.

 The time written on the application form is the approved rental time.
 Heller staff will set up tables and chairs for room rentals.
 Renters may arrive 30 minutes prior to the rental time to deliver food, decorate, etc. Tape cannot be used on any wall surface and paints may not be used for any function.
 No live animals are allowed.

 An additional 30 minutes after the rental time is reserved for clean up.
 Groups staying beyond the 30 minutes will be charged for the full hour.
 Clean up is the responsibility of the renter.